 9 Tips To Keep Your Dog Safe & Calm This July 4th

+Who else loves July 4th?
+I always look forward to the yummy BBQ, family time, and pretty fireworks.
+While you may share my excitement for the holiday, our pups certainly don’t!
 Many dogs are afraid of fireworks, which makes sense since their ears are so much more sensitive than ours.
 So when your local fireworks display is set off, it may trigger your dog to freak out.
 Plus, according to Pet Finder, more dogs get lost on July 4th than any other day of the year.
 That’s a really scary statistic!
+To help keep your pooch safe this Independence Day, check out the following nine tips!

 1. Take Your Pup For a Run In The Morning

 One of the best things you can do leading up to your July 4th celebration is to make sure your pup burns off any pent-up energy.
 Going for a run or playing a long game of fetch will help make your dog tired and less likely to act out.
+While physically stimulating your pooch is something you should do before any potentially stressful situation, it’s also an important daily practice.

 2. Mentally Stimulate Your Pup With Games

 Along with physical exercise, mental stimulation is another great way to tire out your pup.
 Before your big bash, let them spend some time playing with interactive toys and puzzles.
 There are a variety of dog puzzles on the market.
-They each require sightly different problem-solving skills and offer various challenge levels.
+They each require slightly different problem-solving skills and offer various challenge levels.
 But they all have one thing in common — you hide treats somewhere in the puzzle and your dog has to figure out how to get them out.

 In THIS post, I share my favorite store-bought dog puzzles.